lepetitprinceFR/pancakeswap-sniper-bot/README.md

 * ✔️ `SNIPE_BNB_AMOUNT` - amount of BNB that you want to spend buying token
 * ✔️ `BUY_GAS_LIMIT` - amount of gas allowed to be spent on the buy operation; leave default value (1200000)
 * ✔️ `BUY_GAS_PRICE` - amount of gas price for the the buy operation; default value (5) should be OK in most situations; setting higher value may speed up your transaction (but will cost you additional fee)
-* ✔️ `WEB_SOCKET_NODE` - the WebSocket address of the blockchain node this bot will connect to
+* ✔️ `WEB_SOCKET_NODE` - the WebSocket address of the blockchain node this bot will connect to; scrool to [Why WebSocket connection?](#why-websocket-connection) to find where you can get such node

 If any of these settings is missing - bot won't work.